Convergence of Ricci flow solutions to Taub-NUT: Introduction

 In \cite{appleton}, Appleton proved that on $\R^{4}$ there exists a warped Berger gradient steady soliton with monotone coefficients, bounded Hopf-fiber and coefficient $\bb$ in the directions orthogonal to the Hopf-fiber opening as fast as a paraboloid in $\R^{3}$.
 Namely, the soliton satisfies the asymptotics:

 Consequently, we cannot expect initial data opening with arbitrary speed to converge to $\nut$ along the flow.
 The paraboloid growth rate plays a role in \cite{Ivey}, where Ivey found a family of positively curved, pinched SO(3)-invariant immortal Ricci flows on $\R^{3}$ opening (at least) as fast as a paraboloid that do converge in subsequences in the pointed Cheeger-Gromov sense as $t\nearrow\infty$ \cite{Ivey}.
 Partly motivated by such analysis, we investigate whether a similar convergence property holds for warped Berger Ricci flows opening \emph{faster} than a paraboloid, thus ruling out Appleton's soliton, without restricting to positively curved pinched solutions.
-With that in mind, we give the following: \begin{definitionn} For all $0 \leq k < 1$, the class $\Gk$ consists of all complete warped Berger metrics $g$ with monotone coefficients satisfying:
+With that in mind, we give the following: \begin{definitionn} For all $0 \leq k < 1$, the class $\Gk$ consists of all complete warped Berger metrics $g$ with monotone coefficients satisfying: \begin{itemize} \item[(i)] $0 < \liminf_{s \rightarrow \infty}\,\bb_{s}\,\bb^{k}(s) \leq \limsup_{s\rightarrow \infty}\,\bb_{s}\,\bb^{k}(s) < \infty$, \item[(ii)]$\sup_{p\in \R^{4}}\,\left(\bb^{2}\lvert\text{Rm}_{g}\rvert_{g}\right)(p) < \infty$, \item[(iii)] $\sup_{p\in\R^{4}}\cc(p) < \infty$. \end{itemize} \end{definitionn} We note that the assumptions in Definition 2 are independent and that properties (i), (ii) cannot be replaced by requiring a suitable rate of curvature decay (a thorough discussion is provided in Section 2.6).
+In particular, we point out that metrics in $\Gaf$ with positive mass belong to $\mathcal{G}_{0}$.
+By integrating (i) we see that if $g\in\Gk$, then the warping coefficient $\bb$ grows like $s^{\frac{1}{k+1}}$, meaning that the projection of $g$ on the base space via the Hopf-map opens faster than a paraboloid in $\R^{3}$.
+The first order constraints in (i) and the decay in (ii) allow us to apply a maximum principle argument to show (we refer to the Outline for more details) that Ricci flow solutions starting in $\Gk$ have a well defined behaviour at spatial infinity on any time-slice, meaning that (i) is preserved - not uniformly though, in fact according to the convergence to Taub-NUT we deduce that there will be a jump in infinite time.

-\end{definitionn} We note that the conditions in Definition 2 are independent and that metrics in $\Gaf$ with positive mass belong to $\mathcal{G}_{0}$.
-In particular, we still call \emph{mass} the inverse of the size of the Hopf-fiber at spatial infinity.
-By integrating the first constraint we see that if $g\in\Gk$, then the warping coefficient $\bb$ behaves like $s^{\frac{1}{k+1}}$, meaning that the projection of $g$ on the base space via the Hopf-map opens faster than a paraboloid in $\R^{3}$.
+We still call \emph{mass} the inverse of the size of the Hopf-fiber at spatial infinity.
 We prove that any maximal Ricci flow solution starting in $\Gk$ develops a Type-II(b) singularity modelled by an ancient solution satisfying the conditions below. \begin{definitionn} Let $m > 0$.
 The class $\mathcal{A}$ consists of all complete, warped Berger ancient solutions to the Ricci flow on $\R^{4}$ with monotone coefficients and curvature uniformly bounded in the space-time, satisfying

 for some continuous positive function $f$ such that $f(z)\rightarrow\infty$ as $z\rightarrow\infty$. \end{definitionn} We point out that the class $\mathcal{A}$ describes warped Berger ancient solutions opening faster than a paraboloid in the directions orthogonal to the Hopf-fiber.
 Our second main result is a rigidity property. \begin{theorem} The only ancient solution in $\mathcal{A}$ is the Taub-NUT metric. \end{theorem} First, we observe that the result is optimal, for the existence of the gradient steady soliton found by Appleton highlights that we cannot drop the requirement on $f$ to diverge in space-time regions where the roundness ratio $\cc/\bb$ becomes degenerate.
 Moreover, the Euclidean metric would also be included in the class $\mathcal{A}$ if we allowed the size of the Hopf-fiber to be unbounded.